yigres/fifteen/README.md

 ![image](src/game-target.png)
 Control from buttons and touchpad.
-You can also play on the web on your phone.
+You can also play on the web on your smartphone.

 [Go to fifteen](https://fifteen-yigres.vercel.app/)